 For all financial instruments measured at amortized cost, interest income is recorded using the effective interest rate (EIR), which is the rate that exactly discounts the estimated future cash payments or receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset.
-Interest income of treasury securities, fixed deposits and corporate debt securities are recognized gross of or withholding tax up to 31.03.2018 and thereafter net of withholding tax, due to the changes in the new Inland Revenue Act No. 24 of 2017.
+Interest income of treasury securities, fixed deposits and corporate debt securities are recognized gross of or withholding tax.